vincegellar/Simple-Radio-Node/README.md

 ## Instructions:
 - Build the hardware
-- Set the station in this file
+- Set the station
+- Set your Wi-Fi SSID and password
 - Upload the program

 ## IDE Settings (Tools):